HERE'S WHAT YOU NEED TO KNOW ABOUT Capital One 360 DEPOSIT PRODUCTS

 - Direct deposit of your paycheck to your savings account, provided that your employer offers direct deposit and you complete any forms required by your employer.

-- Transfer funds between your Capital One 360 accounts and between your Capital One 360 accounts and the checking accounts at other financial institutions that are linked to your Capital One 360 accounts ("linked accounts") via the Internet or by calling our call center, using your Personal Identification Number ("PIN").
+- Transfer funds between your eligible Capital One, N.A. accounts and between your external Linked Accounts and your Capital One 360 accounts via the Internet or by calling our call center.

-- Transfer funds from your Capital One 360 accounts to make payments to your loan account at Capital One 360 via the Internet or by calling our call center, providing your PIN and instructions.
+- Transfer funds from your Capital One 360 accounts to make payments to your Capital One loan via the Internet or by calling our call center.

 - Any other deposit to your savings account which is handled electronically, such as an automated clearing house transaction.